 Retail FX Traders

 Due to improved access and a plethora of new retail fx brokers joining the market, it is now possible for individuals to speculate on the fx markets.
-This represents an ever growing portion of the market.
+This represents an ever-growing portion of the market.
 However, retail speculation is still a tiny proportion of the overall market.
 Follow these links for a review of the Best US Forex Brokers and the Best European and Asian Brokers

 Institutions may use the fx market to speculate in an attempt to make profit based on the fluctuations in the valuations of the different currency pairs.
 A currency pair is for example the USD/EUR, the value of the US Dollar versus the Euro.
 Major institutions such as central banks and commercial banks account for more than half of all transactions.